Withdrawals via a liquidity provider move funds out of your managed accounts to your external bank account.

 Liquidity providers require funds movement to and from their platforms to be "first-party" only.
 For a withdrawal, the destination bank account must be registered both with Tesser and with the liquidity provider executing the withdrawal.

-Where supported, Tesser will register the destination at your enrolled liquidity provider on your behalf.
+Where supported, Tesser will register the destination bank account at your enrolled liquidity provider on your behalf.
 This mirrors how deposits work, except funds flow toward the fiat bank account rather than from it.
 For more information on account creation, see Create an account.
 The desired.from.account_id must be one of your managed accounts at a liquidity provider (for example, an OpenFX USD ledger or a Circle USDC ledger) or a self-custodial wallet.

 Each step has a status.
 See Step Statuses for the full status taxonomy.
 Tesser plans the sequence of steps during the Planning phase, executes them during the Execution phase, and populates the top-level actual.* overlay when the withdrawal reaches its Terminal State.

-Off-Ramp Exchange Rates
+Exchange Rates for Withdrawals

 Type of liquidity provider